 Notes to Financial Statements (Continued) The FOMC, in conducting monetary policy, establishes policy regarding domestic open market operations, oversees these operations, and annually issues authorizations and directives to the FRBNY to execute transactions.
 The FOMC authorizes and directs the FRBNY to conduct operations in domestic markets, including the direct purchase and sale of Treasury securities, Federal agency and government-sponsored enterprise ("GSE") debt securities, Federal agency and GSE mortgage-backed securities ("MBS"), the purchase of these securities under agreements to resell, and the sale of these securities under agreements to repurchase.
-The FRBNY executes these transactions at the direction of the FOMC and holds the resulting securities and agreements in a port-folio known as the System Open Market Account ("SOMA").
+The FRBNY executes these transactions at the direction of the FOMC and holds the resulting securities and agreements in a portfolio known as the System Open Market Account ("SOMA").
 The FRBNY is authorized to lend the Treasury securities and Federal agency and GSE debt securities that are held in the SOMA.

 In addition to authorizing and directing operations in the domestic securities market, the FOMC authorizes the FRBNY to execute operations in foreign markets in order to counter disorderly conditions in exchange markets or to meet other needs specified by the FOMC to carry out the System's central bank responsibilities.
 Specifically, the FOMC authorizes and directs the FRBNY to hold balances of, and to execute spot and forward foreign exchange and securities contracts for, fourteen foreign currencies and to invest such foreign currency holdings, while maintaining adequate liquidity.
 The FRBNY is authorized and directed by the FOMC to maintain reciprocal currency arrangements ("FX swaps") with two central banks and to "warehouse" foreign currencies for the Treasury and the Exchange Stabilization Fund ("ESF").
-The FRBNY is also authorized and directed by the FOMC to maintain four-teen central banks.
-The FOMC has also authorized the FRBNY to maintain foreign currency liquidity swap arrangements with four-teen teens and so authorized the FRBNY to maintain foreign currency liquidity swap arrangements with four-teen system of the treasury with four foreign central banks.
+The FRBNY is also authorized and directed by the FOMC to maintain U.S. dollar currency liquidity swap arrangements with fourteen central banks.
+The FOMC has also authorized the FRBNY to maintain foreign currency liquidity swap arrangements with four foreign central banks.